 Based on early reporting and interactions, we were able to immediately support foundational change.
-By the end of 2021, over 15% of our spend was associated with suppliers that had committed to science-based targets.
 To read more about the actions we are taking with our suppliers, please refer to the Operations section.

 Water is essential to the well-being of all people and the planet, and good-quality freshwater is also a vital component for the successful production of our products.
 With increased demand for this natural resource, we have developed systems for our sites that allow water to be reused and recycled.
 This enables greater production efficiency and reduces energy consumption when reheating water for steam processes.

 In 2021, our water use decreased by 13% compared to the previous year.
 These reductions can be attributed to process improvements and optimizations at several manufacturing facilities.
 We continue to accelerate the uncoupling of water usage and growth, and on a revenue-adjusted basis, reduced water intensity by 28%.

 To identify and manage water risks across our portfolio of sites, we transitioned to using the World Wildlife Fund’s Water Risk Filter tool.
 This tool identifies and evaluates water risks around the world, including water scarcity and flooding.
 We conducted a high- level screening of basin-level water risks across 227 Thermo Fisher manufacturing and warehouse sites.
 Twelve sites were identified as being in a high-risk basin, representing 6% of our water usage.
 In 2022 we will combine this screening with a criticality assessment to determine our water risk exposure and develop steps to address these risks.